megatommy/megatommy.github.io/source/_projects/altroshop.md

 weight: 98
 ---

 <a target="_blank" href="https://altroshop.equamente.info/">Altroshop</a> is the webshop I made for <a target="_blank" href="https://equamente.info/">Equamente</a>.
-Equamente is a cooperative which promotes fair trade and sells fari trade products.
+Equamente is a cooperative which promotes fair trade and sells fair trade products.

 Altroshop was created during the COVID-19 crisis.
 During this crisis in Italy all the shops had to close and many started selling online, including Equamente.
 Thanks to Altroshop customers can order and buy products from Equamente online.